Mikkumo/rsschool-cv/cv.md

 # About me

 I'm 23 years old, I work as equipment repair master.
 My work is interesting, but monotonous.
 After working in my company for two years, I quit and tried myself in other areas, but I didn’t stay anywhere because it got boring.
 A year later, in the fall of 2021, I returned to my old job, but continued to look for interesting job options.
-Then I stumbled upon and delved into the profession of a front end developer.. and it got me very interested!
+Then I stumbled upon and start delved into the profession of a front end developer.. and it got me very interested!
 Now my main goal is to get as much knowledge in this area as possible and become a front-end developer **:)**

 # Skills